High-Level Architecture

 Integration Components

-There are three main components required for integrating the Fireblocks EW feature:
+There are two main components required for integrating the Fireblocks EW feature:

 - Client-side application: A mobile or web app with the EW SDK implemented.